anantshri/wp-security/README.md

 wp-theme-functions
 ==================

-Wordpress theme functions file for paranoid folks.
-Take what you want leave what you think should be.
+Wordpress security functions for paranoid folks. (themes functions.php and .htaccess) Take what you want leave what you think should be.

+theme functions file and
+htaccess file added.